 Albufera Rice: perfect balance between flavor and texture

-Albufera rice has a creamy core and a firm exterior, allowing it to absorb broth well while retaining its structure without overcooking.
-This makes it ideal for dry paellas , where the balance between flavor and cooking quality is crucial.
+The Albufera rice grain has a creamy center and a firm exterior, allowing it to absorb broth very well while maintaining its structure without becoming overcooked.
+This makes it a truly exceptional rice. ideal for dry paellaswhere the balance between flavor and cooking point is everything.

-Bomba rice is highly prized for its ability to maintain its shape even during prolonged cooking.
-It has an "accordion"-like behavior: it swells when it absorbs liquid, but shrinks back when it cools, making it very beneficial for less experienced cooks.
+He Bomba rice It is highly valued for its ability to maintain its shape even during prolonged cooking.
+It has an "accordion" behavior: it expands as it absorbs liquid, but shrinks back down as it cools, making it very useful for less experienced cooks.

-However, it absorbs less flavor than other varieties such as Albufera, which is why it is not always the first choice for those seeking maximum flavor intensity in every bite.
+However, It absorbs less flavor than other varieties. like the Albufera, and that's why it's not always the first choice for those seeking maximum flavor intensity in every bite.

-Although less well-known internationally, Senia and Bahía are two traditional varieties grown in the Valencian Community.
+Although less internationally known, the Senia and the Bay These are two traditional varieties cultivated in the Valencian Community.
 Their high amylopectin content allows them to absorb a large amount of broth, resulting in flavorful rice dishes.

-Marisma Rice: the perfect ally for creamy and brothy rice dishes
+Marisma Rice: the perfect ally for creamy and soupy rice dishes

-Marisma rice is a round-grain variety with a very high absorption capacity, making it the ideal choice for dishes where broth is the main ingredient: creamy rice dishes, brothy rice dishes, and risottos.
+He Marsh rice It is a round grain variety, with a very high absorption capacity, which makes it the ideal choice for dishes where broth is the main ingredient: creamy rice dishes, soupy rice dishes and risottos.

-Its texture is smooth and creamy, and its internal structure tends to release more starch during cooking, which adds density and lightness to the dish.
-However, it is not suitable for dry paellas, as its tendency to release starch can prevent the grain from remaining loose and separated, as required in this type of recipe.
+Its texture is soft and creamy, and its internal structure tends to release more starch during cooking, which adds density and lightness to the dish.
+However, it's not suitable for dry paellas, as its tendency to release starch can prevent the grains from remaining loose and separate, as required for this type of recipe.

-Therefore, if you're preparing lobster rice, rice with crust, or a Mediterranean-based risotto, Marisma is an excellent companion.
-But if we're talking about authentic Valencian paella, it's better to opt for varieties like Albufera.
+Therefore, if you're preparing a lobster rice dish, a rice with a crust, or a Mediterranean-based risotto, Marisma is an excellent partner.
+But if we're talking about authentic Valencian paella, it's best to opt for varieties like Albufera.

 Can you make paella with other types of rice?

-Technically, you can make a paella with other types of rice if you don't have access to specific varieties like Albufera or Senia.
-Trust us, we've seen it all in this field, even paellas made with basmati rice!
+Technically, you can make paella with other types of rice if you don't have access to specific varieties like Albufera or Senia.
+Believe us, in this industry, we've seen it all—even paellas made with basmati!
 However, you must be very careful with the proportions and cooking times.
-Long-grain or aromatic rice won't absorb the flavors as well or have the same texture.
+Long-grain or aromatic rices will not absorb flavors in the same way, nor will they have the same texture.

-So, if you decide to experiment with other types of paella rice, be sure to adjust the amount of broth and constantly monitor the cooking process to avoid undesirable results.
+So, if you decide to experiment with other types of rice for paella, be sure to adjust the amount of broth and constantly monitor the cooking process to avoid unwanted results.

-Factors to take into account when choosing the best rice for paella
+Factors to consider when choosing he best rice for paella

-Rice origin and quality: why does it matter?
+Origin and quality of rice: why does it matter?

 Believe it or not, the place where rice is grown can significantly affect its flavor and texture.
-Rice grown in Valencia, for example, has a Protected Designation of Origin (PDO) due to its unique characteristics: homogeneous grains, high starch concentration, and excellent liquid absorption capacity.
-Therefore, choosing them guarantees authenticity and quality.
+Rice grown in Valencia, for example, has a protected designation of origin due to its unique characteristics: a uniform grain, high starch concentration, and excellent liquid absorption capacity.
+Therefore, choosing it guarantees authenticity and quality.

 Differences between domestic and imported rice

-When it comes to preparing an authentic Valencian paella, the difference between local rice and rice from abroad is greater than it seems.
-National rice, especially that grown in Valencia, has its own unique flavor: the climate and soil give it a firmer grain with better absorption capacity.
+When it comes to preparing an authentic Valencian paella, the difference between the rice grown here and that from elsewhere is greater than it seems.
+Local rice, especially that grown in Valencia, has its own unique qualities: the climate and soil produce a firmer grain with better absorption capacity.

-On the other hand, imported rice, while not bad, tends to have less starch and doesn't absorb broth as well.
-This can cause your paella to lose flavor or make the rice stickier.
+Imported rice, while not bad, usually has less starch and doesn't absorb broth as well.
+This can make your paella less flavorful or the rice stickier.

-To ensure maximum quality, in our store you'll find a wide variety of domestic alternatives, grown under the best conditions to ensure their authenticity and impeccable flavor.
+To guarantee maximum quality, in our store you will find a wide variety of national alternatives, grown in the best conditions so that their authenticity and flavor are impeccable.

 Tips for cooking paella with the perfect rice